-The limit of detection (LoD) is defined as the concentration of HIV-1 RNA that is detected at 95% or greater probability according to CLSI EP17-A2 (39).
+The limit of detection (LoD) is defined as the concentration of HIV-1 RNA that is detected at 95% or greater probability according to CLSI EP17-A2 (37).
 The LoD was determined by testing panels that consisted of dilutions of the 3rd HIV-1 WHO International Standard (subtype B, NIBSC code: 10/152) in HIV-1 negative plasma.
 Thirty replicates of each dilution were run on three Panther systems using three reagent lots for a total of 90 replicates for each dilution.
-Per CLSI EP17-A2, the results from the reagent lot with the highest concentration for the predicted detection limit are defined as LoD and are shown in Table 2.
-Through Probit analysis, the LoD for the Aptima HIV-1 Quant Dx assay is 12 copies/mL (35 IU/mL; 0.35 copies = 1 IU).
+Per CLSI EP17-A2, the LoDs were defined using the results from the reagent lot with the highest concentration for the predicted detection limit LoD and are shown in Table 2.
+Through Probit analysis, the 95% predicted detection limit for LoD for the Aptima HIV-1 Quant assay is 12 copies/mL (35 IU/mL; 0.35 copies = 1 IU).

-Table 2: Limit of Detection of the Aptima HIV-1 Quant Dx Assay Using the 3rd HIV-1 WHO International Standard
+Table 2: Limit of Detection of the Aptima HIV-1 Quant Assay Using the 3a HIV-1 WHO International Standard